WeeSenTan33/CANSAT-MRC2025/README.md

-# A Sattelite Data Collection System
+# A Satelite Data Collection System